mendix/docs/content/en/docs/refguide/runtime/mendix-client/react.md

 ### 3.4 Data grid

-The Data grid widget is not supported in the react client.
+The Data grid widget is not supported in the React Client.
 It should be replaced with the [Data grid 2](/appstore/modules/data-grid-2) widget.
 The Data grid 2 widget is part of the [Data Widgets Module on the Mendix Marketplace](https://marketplace.mendix.com/link/component/116540).

 To automatically convert a Data grid right click on the widget or the error message and select Convert to Data grid 2.